jgabunilas/ski_resorts/README.md

 ## Project Summary
 The goal of this project was to construct a simulated ski resort explorer application that enables the user to perform the following tasks:
 - Identify ski resorts around the world that fit the user's preferences
--
+- Select ski resorts within a selected country and rank them according to a desired metric

 This application was constructed as the final project from the [Python Data Visualization: Dashboards with Plotly & Dash](https://www.udemy.com/course/python-dashboards-plotly-dash/) course from Udemy.
 It primarily utilizes the [Plotly Express](https://plotly.com/python/plotly-express/) and [Dash](https://dash.plotly.com/) libraries.
 Additional aesthetic effects were achieved using the [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) library.

-This application is hosted live at https://resort-explorer.onrender.com/.
+This application is hosted online at https://resort-explorer.onrender.com/.
 Please allow a few minutes for the page to load.

 *Please note that the purpose of this application is to illustrate the use of the Plotly and Dash libraries.
 The underlying dataset may contain errors and inaccuracies and therefore should not be relied on as a source of factual information.*